4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05.5-print-columns/README.md

 # Print columns

-You can also print jsut one collumn of your choice, for example:
+You can also print just one collumn of your choice, for example:

 ```python
 print(data_frame['Type 1']) #this will print only the column "Type 1"
 ```

 You can also use the square brackets `[]` to pick the range of rows you want to print like this:

 ```python